Fgailey/gifTastic/README.md

 # gifTastic
 week 6 hw

-Topic - Sports
+Topic - Viral
-football, soccer, baseball, basketball, tennis, golf, hockey, rugby, olymipics
+jordan cry, shaggy, john wick, record egg, sponge mock, jason born, covfefe

-add a sport or team
+add a viral meme

-new team/sport will be pushed to the array of strings and buttons will regenerate place in a for loop
+new viral meme will be pushed to the array of strings and buttons will regenerate place in a for loop

 prepend the docs
 still and active docs on click